0xDegenDeveloper/RabbitHoles/README.md

 - (the `DIG_REWARD`)

 ### Holes

+- Digging a hole will cost a small fee, something like 0.001Ξ.
+This is the dig fee

 - A hole's title, such as "SHOWER THOUGHTS", is stored as a single `felt252`.
 This means that every title must be 31 characters or fewer in length.